128technology/docs/docs/intro_installation_quickstart_aws.md

 There is no software cost associated with deploying the Private image, the cost of running the EC2 instance is the only cost (AWS compute cost).
 Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a token or certificate.
 :::

-To request access to a Private offer follow the next steps:
+To request access to a Private offer:

-1. Locate the account ID of the AWS account where the deployment of the software is going to take place.
-Follow the next steps to find the account ID:
+1. Locate the account ID of the AWS account where the deployment of the software is going to take place:

-* Please click [here](https://console.aws.amazon.com) to go to the AWS console.
+* Click [here](https://console.aws.amazon.com) to go to the AWS console.
 * On the right at the top of the screen, click on the downward arrow next to your username.
-If you cannot find the account ID associated with your Azure account click [here](https://console.aws.amazon.com/billing/home?region=us-east-1&skipRegion=true#/account).
+If you cannot find the account ID associated with your AWS account click [here](https://console.aws.amazon.com/billing/home?region=us-east-1&skipRegion=true#/account).
 * Take note of your account ID.

 2. Contact your Juniper Networks Sales representative and provide: